Healthcareยท Dental practice management

 The reason: dental practice software was designed in an era when "custom" meant six-figure agency builds, so the vendors compromised toward the middle.
 Specialty practices (orthodontics, endodontics, oral surgery, pediatric), small multi-location chains, international practices, all live in the gap.

 In 2026 the math broke.
-A dental practice owner can ship a custom native mobile app that fits exactly, with AI diagnostics integration, patient-facing booking, and HIPAA-compliant infrastructure, for under $400/month all-in.
+A dental practice owner can ship a custom native mobile app that fits exactly, with AI diagnostics integration and patient-facing booking, for a few hundred dollars a month all-in.
+The one thing you can't shortcut is compliance: patient data is regulated, and you'll need to sort out how to handle it before going live (more on that below).

 This is the playbook.